Elisasha/entry-testing/README.md

 Hi, here are the testing round tasks for Frontend School at T-Systems.

 ## 1 Page from JPEG
-We've lost sources of our main page, only one last screenshot was left.
+We've lost sources of our main page, only several screenshots were left.

 Please help us compose this web-page again.
-Please provide responive design for desctop and mobile and fell free use tips from tips.txt
+Please provide responive design for desktop and mobile and feel free to use tips from tips.txt

 ## 2 Maze
 Help the orange square get out of the frightening maze.